Dean-Family/gifty/Documentation.docc/Documentation.md

   - Implement new features and improvements based on user needs.

 #### **13. Challenges and Considerations**
-- Addressing technical challenges such as broken previews and missing previews in detail views.
 - Ensuring the app is modular and maintainable, despite the current "one view file per view" approach.
 - Balancing the goal of creating an app with Apple-like polish while maintaining a streamlined development process.